jonaslu/ain/README.md

 ain basic-template.ain --vars PORT=8080
 ```

-See the help for all options ain supports: `ain -h`
+See help for all options: `ain -h` and check out the [examples](https://github.com/jonaslu/ain/tree/main/examples).

 # Important concepts
 * Templates: Files containing what, how and where to make the API call.
 By convention has the file suffix `.ain`.